Architecture of Cantabria

 The architecture of Cantabria, Spain has developed over centuries from a medieval origin to a unique ensemble of numerous influences and civil works.
 Direct elements from Gothic Revival, Plateresque, and Renaissance architecture are all consistent throughout.
 Building on the integration of culture and religion into physical structures to give them purpose.

 Influences

 People

-From traditional culture to way of life, the people of Cantabria are the largest influences to the architectural style.
-Designed conducively with ancient practices in mind, small homes to palaces all retained that culture.
+From traditional culture to way of life, the people of Cantabria are the influence architectural style.
+Designed with ancient practices in mind, small homes to palaces all retained that culture.
 Engraining religion, beliefs, and culture into the foundation of Cantabria's architectural style.

 Climate

 Being a mountainous region any structure had to withstand the extreme shifts.
 Applying materials to ensure the greatest longevity while also conserving to the highest degree.
 Promoting both the minimization of consumption and significance to architecture.
 This practice instilled a purpose to the structure itself that altered the view towards its design.
 Creating a form that meant something on a deeper cultural level working with the environment rather than against it.